FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 comma-separate multiple paths.
 A single-element path folds every call of that function.
 Folding needs profiling data captured with `--separate-callers`; on data without it a multi-element path has nothing to match and folds nothing.

+To avoid typing paths by hand, **hover a function name** in the Heatmap or the per-run detail view: a small popover lists that node's call paths (most costly first, from the `--separate-callers` data) plus an "all calls" entry.
+Click one to copy it to the clipboard, then paste into the fold box.
+(Copy needs a click, so hovering only reveals the choices.)

 ### Comparison